The Capital District Civil War Round Table

 Meetings

-Meetings are held at the Watervliet Senior Center on the second Friday of every month from September through June at 6:00 p.m.
-Meetings generally begin with a one hour social time, a short business meeting, and then a feature program.
+Meetings are NOW held at the Watervliet Senior Center on the second SATURDAY of every month from September through June at 10:30 am.
+Meetings begin with a social time, then a short business meting at 11 AM and then a feature program.
 Speakers are the best available in the Civil War community, many of whom are members of the Round Table.
 Occasionally, the date, time, and location of our meetings vary, so be sure to check the Meetings page for any changes.

 In addition to the Google map link below, a link to detailed directions to the Watervliet Senior Center can be found at the bottom of this page.